Eligibility criteria ⬇

 Targeting of food assistance

-From May 2021, WFP will provide cash for food assistance based on new eligibility criteria that consider the vulnerability level of each household.
+Since May 2021, WFP is providing cash for food assistance based on new eligibility criteria that consider the vulnerability level of each household.

 The 3 different vulnerability groups